Nevada vs. Hawaii NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Nevada has combined with its opponents to score more than 61 points only two times this year.
+- Nevada and its opponents have scored at least 61 points -- this matchup's over/under -- just two times this season.

 - Hawaii's games have gone over 61 points in two opportunities this season.

-- The two teams combine to average 64.6 points per game, 3.6 more than the total in this contest.
+- The combined points per game average of the two teams, 64.6, is 3.6 points greater than Saturday's over/under.

-- This contest's total is 5.2 points greater than the 55.8 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 55.8 points per game, 5.2 fewer than this contest's over/under.

 - Wolf Pack games have an average total of 56.8 points this season, 4.2 fewer than Saturday's over/under.